bartvanhoey/AddAbpModule/README.md

 ## Adding a Module to an ABP project made simple

-The ABP Framework makes it possible to develop truly modular systems.
-[Software modularity](https://www.techopedia.com/definition/24772/modularity)
+As you can read in the ABP Framework documentation about [Modularity](https://docs.abp.io/en/abp/6.0/Module-Development-Basics), the ABP Framework was designed to support to build fully [modular](https://www.techopedia.com/definition/24772/modularity) applications.

-In today's blog post I will show you how to integrate your own module, in this case a simple PdfGenerator, into an ABP Framework application.
+In today's blog post I will show you how to  create and integrate your own module, in this case a simple PdfGenerator, into an ABP Framework application.

 ### Create a new ABP Framework application